 Interleukin-2 (IL-2) -inducible T cell kinase (ITK) is a non-receptor tyrosine kinase that plays an essential role in T cell receptor signaling [1].
 Because ITK also mediates the secretion of Th2 cytokines, including IL-4, IL-5, and IL-13, and regulates the development of effective Th2 responses during allergic asthma and parasitic infections, ITK is considered as a potential therapeutic target for the treatment of the Th2-mediated inflammatory diseases [1].
-Several crystal structures of the kinase domain of human ITK in the inactive and active states have been solved so far [1], and show the structural features in the two endpoint states: the unfolded/folded conformations of A-loop and the inward/outward positions of α C-helix.
-However, the crystal structure alone does not provide the details of the activation mechanism coupled with the conformational changes between the endpoint states.
-In particular, the structural information of the intermediate state is necessary to understand the activation mechanism structurally.
+Several crystal structures of the kinase domain of human ITK in the inactive and active states have been solved so far [1], and show the structural features in the two endpoint states: the unfolded/folded conformations of A-loop and the inward/outward positions of $\alpha$ C-helix.
+However, the crystal structure alone does not provide the details of the activation mechanism coupled with the intermediate state is necessary to understand the activation mechanism structurally.

 To understand the activation mechanism of ITK, we studied conformational changes between the inactive and active states using all-atom molecular dynamics (MD) simulations.
 Because the time scale of the conformational change underlying the activation event exceeds the conventional MD simulations, an enhanced pathway-search method based on MD and a tree-search algorithm, termed the Tree-Search Molecular Dynamics simulation (TS-MD) [2] was employed for the pathway search during the activation event.
-We constructed evaluation functions that can describe the structural changes of α C-helix and A-loop, respectively, and conducted multiple rounds of TS-MD.
-First, we conducted TS-MD from the active conformation using an evaluation function that represents only the conformational change of α C-helix, and succeeded in obtaining the intermediate structure and the pathway to the intermediate structure, which has the structural features reported for other kinases.
-Second, TS-MD from the intermediate structure was conducted using an evaluation function that represents only the conformational change of A-loop.
+We constructed evaluation functions that can describe the structural changes of $\alpha$ C-helix and A-loop, respectively, and conducted multiple rounds of TS-MD.
+First, we conducted TS-MD from the active conformation using an evaluation function that represents only the conformational change of $\alpha$ C-helix, and succeeded in obtaining the intermediate structure and the pathway to the intermediate structure, which has the structural features reported for other kinases.
+Second, TS-MD from the conformational change of A-loop.
 As a result, we succeeded in obtaining a pathway leading to a structure close to the inactive conformation.
 In conclusion, using TS-MD, the conformational changes during the activation event of ITK were successfully sampled.